RobinRadic/radic-builder/README.md

 #### Purpose:

-- Personal project.
+- **Personal project**.
 Just playing around and learning some new stuff
 - To better understand jQuery inner workings
 - To build a smaller sizes jQuery library, by removing all unneeded stuff for certain projjects
 - Add some features by extending jQuery

 #### Current modules:
-- cookie
+- cookie (created by @carhartl, slightly adjusted to integrate properly)
 - crypt
 - etag
 - github
+- widgets (created by jquery-ui, using this for all DOM manipulating plugins i create.
+Widgets.js did not have dependencies so i couldnt resist leaving it out)

 #### Small example:
 ```javascript